 - Be treated with respect, dignity, compassion and the right to privacy.

-- Exercise these rights regardless of race, physical or mental ability, ethnicity, gender, sexual orientation, creed, age, religion or their national origin, cultural or educational background, economic or health status, English proficiency, reading skills, or source of payment for their care.
-Expect this right by both Plan and contracting physicians.
+- Exercise these rights regardless of race, physical or mental ability, ethnicity, gender, sexual orientation, creed, age, religion or their national origin, cultural or educational background, economic or health status, English proficiency, reading skills or source of payment for their care.
+Expect this right by both in-network and contracting physicians.